moubi/blog/content/blog/react-device-based-code-split/index.md

 Challenges arise when your company starts getting more serious about mobile users ("mobile first").
 This could happen due to a separate strong design/UX and product teams being formed. **In this reality your desktop and mobile websites/apps may end up drastically different.
 Business logic, pages, interactions and overall appearance are now unalike.
 Two independent versions of the same software.**

-How that translates in React's language?
+How does that translate in the React's language?

 For sure you won't be able to reuse every single component in both apps (touch and desktop).
 Same components/pages will require different data set and behave non-identically (javascript logic).
 Others will be completely unique per app. **In that case css adjustments as the one above may no longer be sufficient.** Interactions and data (javascript) need to be considered along with styling (css).

 **This is where a proper split in the frontend must be done and it can't reside in your `.css` files alone.**

 ## Where to Split the App 2️⃣
 It really depends.
 You have a few options considering requirements and design. **One** is to split the app in its root.
-May be you have `PageRouter.js` or just `App.js` where page components are rendered based on URL path. **Second option** - split individual components.
+Maybe you have `PageRouter.js` or just `App.js` where page components are rendered based on the URL path. **Second option** - split individual components.
 It is a good choice if pages for mobile and desktop are the same (or very similar), but some child components differ.
 You can also pick the **third option** of using media queries in the css.

 ### Split in the App's Root
 **This approach makes sense if your mobile and desktop apps are very different - separate pages, behavior, data and business logic in components.**